In this post, I’m sharing How to Build a DIY Picture Frame with glass panel and a custom cut mat!

 Finally, I attached these (I’m not sure what they are called) “twisy picture frame holder thingies” around the edge of the back side of the frame so that they hold the picture and backer in place.

 Now all that’s left is to hang the frame.
 If I had a keyway router bit, I would have loved to use it here, but I don’t have one.

 So instead, Dad had two small eye screws and some metal frame hanging twine.
 We put one eye screw in each side of the frame and tied the twine between the two to hang.

 I really like the look of the decorative edge and the mitered corners.

-The process is the same no matter how thick you choose to make your frame or your mat or the size of your picture, so it’s easy to customize however you want.
-So if you are ready to get building, or you want to save it for later, don’t forget to pin this post!
+The process is the same no matter how wide you choose to make your frame or your mat or the size of your picture, so it’s really easy to customize however you want if you can do a little basic math.

 Until next time, happy building! 🙂